"Women aged 40 to 59 have the highest rate of depression out of any group based on age and gender in the United States."

 There are a number of recommendations that you can implement for improving sleep.
 These include:

 - Practicing deep belly breathing in order to relax and fall asleep.
 This is so beneficial right before bed.
 Include a couple of deep breaths out loud as you sigh or keep it quiet as you sigh.
-Just three deep breaths are going to calm your central nervous system and bring you back to a place of calm.
+Just three deep breaths can help calm your central nervous system and bring you back to a place of calm.

 - Unplug your phones and electronic devices a least an hour before bed.
 These gadgets emit a blue light that alters your body’s production of melatonin which is a hormone essential in regulating your sleep cycle.